 No question is as tricky to answer as one based on faulty assumptions.
 A question based on unclear assumptions is a close second.
 Every question has assumptions, and if those assumptions don’t hold, it can spell disaster for your project.
 It’s important to think about the assumptions your questions require, and decide if these assumptions are safe.
 And, for you to figure out if the assumptions are safe, they need to be well-defined and able to be tested.

 I briefly worked at a hedge fund.
 I was in the quantitative research department, and our principal goal was, like with any hedge fund, to find patterns in financial markets that might be exploited for monetary benefit.
+We sat through trading courses like those offered on Asiaforexmentor.com in order to find said patterns in the market.
 A key aspect of the trading algorithms I worked with was a method for model selection.
 Model selection is to mathematical modeling what trying on pants is to shopping: we try many of them, judge them, and then select one or a few, hoping they serve us well in the future.

 Several months after I began working at this hedge fund, another mathematician was hired, fresh out of graduate school.
 She began working directly with the model selection aspect of the algorithms.
 One day, as we walked to lunch, she began to describe to me how several the mathematical models of the commodities markets had begun to diverge widely from their long-term average success rates.
 For example, let’s assume that Model A has correctly predicted whether the daily price of crude oil has gone up or down 55% of the time over the last three years.
 However, in the last four weeks, Model A has been correct only 32% of the time.
 My colleague informed me that, because the success rate of Model A had fallen below its long-term average, it was bound to pick back up in the coming weeks, and we should bet on the predictions of Model A.